ryanburda/buf_marker.nvim/docs/using_native_marks.md

 Vim automatically keeps track of several special marks for you.
   - `'` - Position before the latest jump within the current file
   - `` ` `` - Position of the cursor when last editing this file
-  - `"` - Position where the cursor was when last exiting the file `<--- more foreshadowing`
+  - `"` - Position where the cursor was when last exiting the file
   - `[` - First character of previously changed or yanked text
   - `]` - Last character of previously changed or yanked text
   - `<` - First character of last visual selection